Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/samples/README.md

 urlFragment: attestation-samples
 ---

-# Samples for the Microsoft Azure Attestation client library for Python.
+# Samples for the Microsoft Azure Attestation client library for Python

 These code samples show common scenario operations with the Azure Attestation client library.